zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 ## Durable Functions
 - Simplify orchestration <!-- .element: class="fragment" -->
 - Code your workflow  <!-- .element: class="fragment" -->
-  - Save output to local variables
-- Stateful functions  <!-- .element: class="fragment" -->
+- 100% reliability  <!-- .element: class="fragment" -->
-  - State is never lost

 Note:

 Durable Functions!
 (Next bullet)

-How to orchestrate all these functions in a way that all the parts play nicely together in a synchronized and consistent way.
+They help to orchestrate functions in a way that all the parts play nicely together in a synchronized and consistent way.
-The main use case for Durable Functions is simplifying complex orchestration problems in serverless applications.
  (Next bullet)

 Workflow is now can be defined in code.
 No JSON schemas or designers.
 (Next bullet)

-They are statefull.
+One of the key features of Durable functions is that they are 100% reliable.
 The progress is not lost when VM is restarting.
-It is one of the key features of Durable functions that they are 100% reliable.

-There are some patterns where Durable Functions fit well.
+Durable Functions fit well (next slide)

 ---
 <span class="menu-title" style="display: none">Patterns.
 Chaining</span>